cawfree/OpenChirp/README.md

    delay(2000);
 }
 ```
+In this example, the Arduino microcontroller will repeatedly chirp the signal `"parrotbilllllahcm4"` every two seconds.
+This can be split into two parts; the _data frame_ (`parrotbill`) and the _error frame_ (`lllahcm4`).
+The `error frame` is actually a function of the _data frame_, since its symbol data is encoded using a Galois polynomial.
+This process has been left open for speculation for quite a while until now, so let's see how it works.

 ## Interested in contributing?
 This is an active project.
 Currently, we've only provided an example implementation in [Android](https://github.com/Cawfree/OpenChirp/tree/master/android), but due to the diverse nature of sound, there are very many platforms that could be configured as a transmitter or receiver for the protocol.
 Please drop me a line at `cawfree@gmail.com` if you're interested.